Roundtrip non-stop flights from San Francisco (SFO) and New York (JFK) to Beijing with Air China

 The Chinese garden developed as a synthesis of two concepts linked in Taoist philosophy – scenery and serenity: the contemplation of nature in isolated meditation led to enlightenment.
 Therefore, the educated and wealthy built natural-looking retreats for themselves with an urban environment.
 The garden creates poetic and painterly concepts, and aims to improve on nature in creating a picture that looks natural but is in fact entirely artificial.
 For this the Chinese garden designer used four main elements: rocks, water, plants, and architecture.

-In the afternoon, you visit the Garden of the Master of Fishing Nets, and experience all of the elements of a classical Chinese garden.
-It is said that the Master of the Nets Garden was named after one of its owners - a retired official who wished to become an accomplished fisherman.
+Visit the Garden of the Master of Fishing Nets, and experience all of the elements of a classical Chinese garden.
+It is said that the Master of the Nets Garden was named after one of its owners – a retired official who wished to become an accomplished fisherman.
 Dating to 1140, it is considered by many, the finest of all Suzhou's gardens.
 Although exceptional small, it succeeds, with great subtlety, in introducing every element considered crucial to the classical Chinese garden.
 It includes a central lake, discreet connecting corridors, pavilions with miniature courtyards, screens, delicate latticework, and above all, points which "frame a view", as if looking at a perfectly balanced photograph.
 The best known building is the "Pavilion for Watching the Moon", from where the moon can be viewed in a mirror, in the water, and in the sky.
 Your hotel is centrally located in the quaint old city, within walking distance of art studios, silk shops, tea houses and handicraft stores.

 Garden Hotel Suzhou (B,L,D)